How Bill C-208 will effect tax on inter-generational business transfers

 Bill C-208 attempts to exempt certain intergenerational transfers from Section 84.1 of the ITA if the following conditions are met:

 - The operating corporation shares are shares of a Qualified Small Business Corporations (QSBC), a family farm or a fishing corporation;

 - The holding company that purchases operating corporation shares is controlled by either Parent’s children or grandchildren, who are at least 18 years of age; and

 - The holding company does not dispose of the shares within 60 months of acquiring them (for any reason other than death).

-Additional rules are included in Bill C-208 that add a bit of complexity and require careful consideration by the business owner who might be considering selling their business and taking advantage of these changes.
-As an example, Bill C-208 includes a provision that intends to grind the CGE if the taxable capital employed in Canada exceeds $10 million.
+Additional rules are included in the Bill that add a bit of complexity and require careful consideration by the business owner who might be considering selling their business and taking advantage of these changes.
+As an example, Bill C-208 includes a provision that intends to grind the LCGE if the taxable capital employed in Canada exceeds $10 million.
 Furthermore, the rules also require the business owner to obtain an independent assessment of the value of the company.